filisko/bash-bricks/README.md

 ![ci](https://github.com/filisko/bash-bricks/actions/workflows/main.yml/badge.svg)

-Simple Bash framework that provides carefully crafted functions with good practices from the Bash and shell scripts community and some of my inventions.
+Simple Bash framework that provides carefully crafted functions with good practices from the Bash and shell scripts community, and some of my own inventions.

 ## Installation